system76/docs/_articles/yubikey_fde.md

 Replace **/dev/sda1** with the path to your desired FDE partition.

-You shoudl see something similar to:
+You should see something similar to:

     Key Slot 0: ENABLED
     Key Slot 1: ENABLED